aweder05/Intermediate-CAD/README.md

 ### Evidence
 [Link to Onshape](https://cvilleschools.onshape.com/documents/c702b1c81b7bdd8fc7db4835/w/c9675283aa74551e07db3b5a/e/ecf2c186399eef371ef2bb3f?renderMode=0&uiState=6356ea6a5ddca250f4a30c2b)

+### Final Reflection

+This was my first CAD assignment of the year, and I am happy to say that I had little to no problems getting back into it.
+I learned how to animate an assembly, how to view in a section view, and countless other useful tools that I will definitely put to use in the future.
+Before working on this assignment, I do not think that I fully understood the extent of which multi-part studios are so useful in contrast to an assembly.

+---

 ## 4.1

 ### Image

 ![4 1image](https://user-images.githubusercontent.com/112981462/197610871-fd66cca1-3efc-40c6-8c46-48a599ae140b.png)

-### Reflection
+### 4.1 Reflection

-This was my first CAD assignment of the year, and I am happy to say that I had little to no problems getting back into it.
-I learned how to animate an assembly, how to view in a section view
+---

 ## 4.2